What’s the Difference Between Air-Dried, Dry-Roasted, & Dehydrated Dog Food, Exactly?

 Keeping temperatures low removes moisture without compromising natural vitamins and minerals.
 That means your whisker-toter gets all that drool-inducing nourishment from real food, instead of synthetic vitamins added back in after the extrusion process– which is what happens with kibble.

-Removing moisture without destroying nutrients, taste or texture takes a lot longer than high-heat processing.
+Removing moisture without destroying nutrients, taste, or texture takes a lot longer than high-heat processing.
 Hence, the s-l-o-o-o-o-o-o-w cook time.

 Dehydration can take up to 10x as long as kibble processing, which includes drying, extruding, and baking at high heat.
-It’s only one step, compared to several, but still takes more time!
+It’s only one step, compared to several, but it still takes more time!
 And in this case, patience pays off.
 The lower the heat, the longer the cook time, and the gentler the process.

 When you’re baking cookies, you press that ‘convection bake’ button because airflow helps you avoid burnt cookie bottoms.
 The same concept holds true with dehydrated pet food.
 A nice gust of wind during dehydration helps ingredients dry-out evenly.
 This is why dehydrated pet foods are exposed to airflow throughout the entire low and slow process.